kubuntu-team/kubuntu-manual/source/docs/desktop-guide/hidpi.rst

 This means "High Dots Per Inch" and is mainly for screens with a high resolution in a relatively small format.
 A good example of this is a 15" laptop with a screen resolution of 3840x2160 which would be 4K.
 Making the following changes will help make your Plasma experience even better.

+.. note:: The below changes will only take effect after either a reboot, logging out and back in or restarting Plasma.

 Scaling
 ~~~~~~~~

-This setting is in System Settings -> Display and Monitor -> Global scale and depending on your display and personal preference 200% might be a great option though 150% would also work.
+This setting is in System Settings -> Display and Monitor -> Global scale and depending on your display and personal preference, using 200% might be a great option though 150% would also work.
 Please note that depending on the application you might see some blurriness if you use a value between 100% and 200%.

 .. image:: ../../images/jammy/hidpi/display-and-monitor.png
    :align: center